 We firmly believe all safeguarding issues are significant and each issue will be dealt with using the same rigor and tenacity.
-We have highlighted the following issues are a priority for Hudson Road Primary School.
+We have highlighted that the following issues are a priority for Hudson Road Primary School:

-- Domestic abuse due to high levels of domestic abuse in Sunderland, and the large number of Operation Encompass notifications we receive, it's important that we work closely with Operation Encompass and the Next Steps team, teaching children about appropriate relationships and offering discreet support to those who have been harmed. - Physical abuse we submitted a number of referrals because of concerns about physical abuse in 2022/23.
-In addition a number of families asked for support to implement positive parenting strategies at home to manage children's behaviour.
-As a result we are offering Early Help to families at the right time and working with TfC partners to offer workshops and training on parenting strategies, child development and managing any special needs. - Sexually harmful behaviour-In their use of social media and gaming, children are at risk of abuse or exploitation online.
+- Domestic abuse due to high levels of domestic abuse in Sunderland, and the large number of Operation Encompass notifications we receive, it's important that we work closely with Operation Encompass and the Next Steps team, teaching children about appropriate relationships and offering discreet support to those who have been harmed. - Supporting families to support themselves.
+Parents and carers have asked staff for help with a range of parenting issues around meeting milestones, positive behaviour strategies and seeking support around SEND.
+As a result, we are using school based Early Help to signpost families to the help and support that they need. - Sexually harmful behaviour-In their use of social media and gaming, children are at risk of abuse or exploitation online.
 We need to ensure that we give our pupils the help they need to keep themselves safe through a carefully sequenced age appropriate RSHE curriculum, opportunities to voice concerns to a trusted adult in school and a safe space for discussion of sensitive issues.